 K. Andrew R. Richards University of Illinois Urbana-Champaign, USA

-Kathleen Armour, University of Birmingham, UK
+Kathleen Armour, University College London, UK

 Suzan F. Ayers, Western Michigan University, USA